hrfee/waybar-mpris/README.md

 a custom waybar component for displaying info from MPRIS2 players.
 It automatically focuses on currently playing music players, and can easily be customized.

+## Install
+`go get github.com/hrfee/waybar-mpris`

+or just grab the binary from here.

 ## Usage
 When running, the program will pipe out json in waybar's format.
 Make a custom component in your configuration and set `return-type` to `json`, and `exec` to the path to the program.
 ```